ministryofjustice/opg-publish-ecr-scan-results-to-slack/README.md

 # Check AWS ECR scan results

-This script returns ECR scan results for known vulnerabilities.
+This script returns ECR scan results for known vulnerabilities, and posts them to Slack via a webhook.

 Information about ECR scan on image push is available at <https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-scanning.html>